 Getting The Most Out Of Sample Libraries

-As if they don’t supply enough sounds and flexibility, to begin with.
-Here are some things I do to further manipulate samples making them my own and creating a signature sound.
+As if they don’t supply enough sounds and flexibility to begin with.
+Here are some things I do to further manipulate samples, to make them my own, and create a signature sound.

-Chopping Loops: Using a loop as is great for starting out and in many cases might fit the exact sound you’re going after.
-However, if you want to stand out and get more out of the sample packs chop the loops up and rearrange them.
+Using a loop is great for starting out and, in many cases, might fit the exact sound you’re going after.
+However, if you want to stand out and get more out of the sample packs, chop the loops up and rearrange them.
 You can even take this a step further and chop loops from various sample packs (in the same key) and merge them together to create something truly unique.

-Layering Samples: Take samples that are in the same key and layer them together.
-For example vocal chops and phrases layered with other vocal phrases, pads, synths, and other sounds.
+Take samples that are in the same key and layer them together.
+For example, vocal chops and phrases layered with other vocal phrases, pads, synths, and other sounds.
 This is an easy technique to use when the samples are ‘key’ labeled.

-Writing Tools: Using applications like ReMidi 2 chop and rearrange MIDI files like MPC users did with samples.
+Using applications like ReMidi 2 to chop and rearrange MIDI files like MPC users did with samples.
 Also, Sample Logics Animation Station to create instant rhythmic patterns and arpeggios from samples, thus creating new and unique melodic ideas.

 That being said, to add more Crunch to your Drums and Drum Loops, Loc-Ness is very good.
 For adding more warmth and color samples, I’ll use a Tape Emulation Plugin like Magnetite or a combination of Tape, EQ, Compression, and Reverb (very little).

-There are a lot of ways to process samples but these are my favorite techniques, hopefully, you find them helpful, and I hope you enjoy these Black Octopus Sound Libraries.
+There are a lot of ways to process samples, but these are my favorite techniques.
+Hopefully, you find them helpful, and I hope you enjoy these Black Octopus Sound Libraries.